 In Maryland, you can qualify for workers' compensation regardless of who was liable for your accident or injury.
 Your injury could be the result of your employer's negligence, the negligence of a co-worker, your own negligence, or simply an act of nature.
 It does not matter.
 As long as you were injured while working on the job, you can still file for benefits under Maryland workers' compensation laws.

-If you have sustained an injury at work, the first thing you should do is notify your employer.
+If you have sustained an injury at work, the first thing you need to do is notify your employer.
+Your supervisor should then put together a report of the accident.
 This is an important step because it provides documentation that you were injured.
 You can then reference that document in your workers' compensation case.
-But make sure you report that injury as soon as possible.
-If you wait too long, your employer may question the acuracy of your report, and he/she may demand details about the injury that you no longer remember.
+But make sure you report your injury as soon as possible.
+If you wait too long, your employer may question the accuracy of your report, and he/she may demand details about the injury that you no longer remember.
 This would allow your employer to shed doubt about your claim during court proceedings.
+A Worker's Compensation claim in Maryland should be filed within sixty days of the accident, but must be filed within two years.

-I am an experienced Maryland workers' compensation lawyer, and I fight aggressively for my clients' rights.
+Don't be surprised if your employer tries to minimize or even deny the legitimacy of your claim.
+Workers' compensation claims cost employers a lot of money, and they are likely to fight back.
+You need an experienced Maryland workers' compensation lawyer to aggressively defend your rights.
 I understand how devastating injuries can be, and I am dedicated to helping you get the workers' compensation benefits you deserve.
 I also handle workers' compensation appeals for clients who have been previously denied benefits.

 I serve clients all over Maryland and Washington D.C., including Annapolis, Bowie, Essex, Gaithersburg, Glen Burnie, Hyattsville, Frederick, Bethesda, Rockville, Silver Spring, Clinton, Landover, Laurel, College Park, Baltimore, and Wheaton.
 And I maintain multiple offices to make it easier for you to get legal help when you're injured.
 Weekend appointments are also available.